Online Quote Call Now

 Why choose Crown Oil for kerosene?

-If you’re looking to buy kerosene, there a multitude of options to Crown Oil for your heating oil needs:
+If you’re looking to buy kerosene, there are a multitude of options for your heating oil needs:

-• Free fuel management – never run out of fuel with our team monitoring your usage and providing top-ups as required
+• Free fuel management for businesses – Never run out of fuel with our team monitoring your usage and providing top-ups as required

 • UK fuel delivery coverage – Crown Oil has depots all over the UK, so wherever you need your fuel, we can get it to you